ChristianPalmiero/Embb-Processor/README.md

 * The host system issues a sequence of AXI write requests -> useful to analyze the behavior of the write address and of the write data channels;
 * The host system issues a sequence of AXI read requests -> useful to analyze the behavior of the read address channel;
 * The host system issues a sequence of simultaneous AXI write and read requests -> useful to analyze the behavior of the write address, the write data and the read address channels;
-* The host system issues a sequence of AXI write requests but the AWWALID and the WVALID signals are not contemporary asserted -> useful to analyze the behavior of the READY signals.
+* The host system issues a sequence of AXI write requests but the AWWALID and the WVALID signals are not contemporary asserted -> useful to analyze the behavior of the HST_READY signals.

 ### <a name="mssrsp">MSS Responses FIFO
 ![alt text](img/mss_responses_fifo.png "MSS Responses FIFO")